rejection-free/rejection-free-framework-under-Hint-MLWE/README.md

 ----------

 We provide in the `params` subfolder our 5 sets of parameters.
-In the `tests` subfolder, you will have the entire list of parameters `modified-_-_-params%.h` for each possible instance of our framework.
+In the `tests` subfolder, you will have the entire list of parameters `rf-_-_-params%.h` for each possible instance of our framework.

 Using the `scripts` files, the user can manually generate the complete list of concrete parameters associated with these inputs for different uses:
 - an instance of the commitment scheme for the 5 parameters sets,